Financial Aid & Scholarships

 College costs vary depending on what college you go to and how much financial aid you receive.
 Although the average college tuition ranges from $3,440 - $32,410 depending on the type of school you select, the amount you pay may be much lower due to grants, scholarships, and other federal student aid awarded to you.

 To learn more about Financial Aid, if you qualify, and how to apply, please review the document* below.
-You may also download this resource, at: studentaid.gov/sites/default/files/do-you-need-money.pdf.
+You may also download this resource at:

 Financial Aid Process

-There are multiple ways to apply to financial aid.
+There are multiple ways to apply for financial aid.
+Below this section, you will find more detailed information about financial aid options.
 Please note this information is subject to change.
-For the most current information, please visit the FAFSA website, at studentaid.gov/, and for more information about the California DREAM Act, visit dream.csac.ca.gov.
+For the most current information, please visit the specific application websites below.

-* Note: all documents and presentations offered below are for reference and informational purposes.
+Note: All documents and presentations offered above are for reference and informational purposes.

 Free Application for Federal Student Aid (FAFSA)